LAC 67/2 (rev5) - Setting priorities and targeting interventions

-Annex A - Summary of national planning priorities 2015 - 2016
+Annex A - Summary of national planning priorities 2016 - 2017

-This annex sets out the 2015-16 local authority national planning priorities.
+This annex sets out the 2016-2017 local authority national planning priorities.
 Note: Not all national priorities have an inspection component.

 Proactive inspection should only be used:

-a) For high risk activities within the specific LA enforced sectors published by HSE (See List of activities/sectors for proactive inspection by LAs); or
+- For high risk activities within the specific LA enforced sectors published by HSE (See List of activities/sectors for proactive inspection by LAs); or

-b) Where there is intelligence showing that risks are not being effectively managed.
+- Where there is intelligence showing that risks are not being effectively managed.

 In both circumstances, LAs have the discretion as to whether or not proactive inspection is the most appropriate intervention.
-(See Annex C - Examples of Intervention Types; Annex D – Intervention Plan Summary Table and Annex E - Example Case Studies).

-Although most construction work is regulated by HSE, LA health and safety regulators can make a significant contribution to addressing construction health and safety risks.
-Where the owners/occupiers of commercial premises at general visits appear likely to be clients for construction work, LAs should draw their attention to the Construction (Design and Management) Regulations (CDM) 2015 and the duties they have as CDM clients, referring them to advice available2.
+- Construction - Although most construction work is regulated by HSE, LA health and safety regulators can make a significant contribution to addressing construction health and safety risks.
+Where the owners/occupiers of commercial premises at general visits appear likely to be clients for construction work, LAs should draw their attention to the Construction (Design and Management) Regulations (CDM) 2015 and the duties they have as CDM clients, referring them to advice available.
 In addition, there are a number of specific topic areas LAs should address during the course of their visits, as outlined below.
 These concur with priorities in the HSE Construction Division Plan of Work 2015-16.

 - Falls from height – work on/adjacent to fragile roofs/materials - Fragile roofs/skylights etc., can be found at many premises that fall to LAs for enforcement.
-Where they are identified during visits , LAs should discuss the associated risks, to ensure that prospective clients for repair and maintenance work (owner or building user) is aware of their duties under CDM 2015 and the precautions needed, referring them to the appropriate guidance3.
+Where they are identified during visits , LAs should discuss the associated risks, to ensure that prospective clients for repair and maintenance work (owner or building user) is aware of their duties under CDM 2015 and the precautions needed, referring them to the appropriate guidance.
 On occasions, LA health and safety regulators may come across work on a fragile roof that is underway at the premises being visited (typically, small-scale repairs/maintenance such as gutter cleaning).
 The risks may give rise to a matter of evident concern (MEC), in which case, poor standards should be addressed with all duty holders – client, designers and contractors, and any enforcement action taken in accordance with the Enforcing Authority (EA) Regulations 1998and in collaboration with HSE, where appropriate and using normal channels.